 You can wear the Prius shoes with or without socks.
 For the best barefoot experience, wear these without socks on the trail.
 You’ll feel the ground, and the toe box is wide enough for your toes to do their thing.

-The shoe top has the same materials as other New Balance sneakers.
-It’s a mix of synthetic materials and mesh to keep your feet fresh during long hikes.
-The classic “N” symbol is reflective, so you can go on night walks without any worries.
+The shoe top has the same materials as other Lemsshoes sneakers.
+It is crafted of durable materials that are tough enough to withstand daily wear and tear.
+Also, It’s a mix of microfiber and air mesh to keep your feet fresh during long hikes.

-The sole is 4mm thick, thinner than the Xero Prio.
+The sole is 4.5mm thick, thinner than the Xero Prio.
 It uses patented Vibram sole designs to give your shoe the grip you need on the trail.
-There’s also an upturned toe at the front of the shoe to protect against any unexpected boulders in your way.
+EVA midsole cushioning delivers flexible support.

 The inside is as well constructed as the outside.
-It features a wide toe box to give your toes lots of room to spread out and get their grip.
-They also spent some time on the mid-foot grip, so that nothing goes sliding around on the trail.
+It features a natural-shaped toe box paired with a slaim heel fit to give your toes lots of room to spread out and get their grip.

 Xero Terra Flex